Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations

-The critical points are the three (generically) simple zeros and the simple pole $z=1$; there are three vertical trajectories that issue from each simple zero, while from the simple pole there is only one.
-The union of the trajectories is a connected planar graph and the unbounded region is put in conformal equivalence with the punctured unit disk by the map \be \zeta = {\rm e}^{-\frac{ \varphi(z;s)}{4i\pi}}, \ee which maps the exterior region into the disk $|\zeta|<1$, with $z=\infty$ mapped to $\zeta=0$.
-Some observations are in order: \begin{enumerate} \item The level sets of $\Re \varphi$ depend only on $s^2$ and they are conjugated if we conjugate $s$. \item One of the zeros of $\varphi'$ is connected by a vertical trajectory to $z=1$; we denote this zero by $z=b$; the other two zeros are one in the upper and one in the lower half plane.
-We denote them by $a_\pm$, respectively. \end{enumerate} While the level sets of $\Re \varphi$ depend on $s^2$ alone, we must choose the branch cuts $\Gamma_m$ differently according to the cases $\Re s>0$ or $\Re s<0$; the reason is that the sign distribution of $\Re \varphi$ differs in the two cases.
-This is seen by the following reasoning: \begin{itemize} \item In the outside region $\Re \varphi = 2 \ln|z| + \mathcal O(1)$ and hence $\Re \varphi>0$; \item near the origin we must have $\varphi(z;s) = -\frac s z + \mathcal O(1)$ and hence for $\Re s>0$ the right ``lobe'' is where $\Re \varphi<0$; vice versa it is the left one if $\Re s<0$. \end{itemize} The branch cut $\Gamma_m$ is then singled out by the fact that across it the function $\Re \varphi$ is continuous but not differentiable, namely, $\Re \varphi$ has the same sign (positive) on both sides.
+The critical points are the three (generically) simple zeros and the simple pole $z=1$.
+There are three vertical trajectories that issue from each simple zero, while from the simple pole there is only one.
+The union of the trajectories is a connected planar graph and the unbounded region is put in conformal equivalence with the punctured unit disk by the map \smash{$\zeta = {\rm e}^{-\frac{ \varphi(z;s)}{4{\rm i}\pi}}$}, which maps the exterior region into the disk $|\zeta|<1$, with $z=\infty$ mapped to $\zeta=0$.
+Some observations are in order: \begin{enumerate}\itemsep=0pt \item[(1)] The level sets of $\Re \varphi$ depend only on $s^2$ and they are conjugated if we conjugate $s$. \item[(2)] One of the zeros of $\varphi'$ is connected by a vertical trajectory to $z=1$.
+We denote this zero by $z=b$.
+The other two zeros are one in the upper and one in the lower half plane.
+We denote them by $a_\pm$, respectively. \end{enumerate} While the level sets of $\Re \varphi$ depend on $s^2$ alone, we must choose the branch cuts $\Gamma_m$ differently according to the cases $\Re s>0$ or $\Re s<0$.
+The reason is that the sign distribution of $\Re \varphi$ differs in the two cases.
+This is seen by the following reasoning: \begin{itemize}\itemsep=0pt \item In the outside region $\Re \varphi = 2 \ln|z| + \mathcal O(1)$ and hence $\Re \varphi>0$. \item Near the origin we must have $\varphi(z;s) = -\frac s z + \mathcal O(1)$ and hence for $\Re s>0$ the right ``lobe'' is where $\Re \varphi<0$.
+Vice versa it is the left one if $\Re s<0$. \end{itemize} The branch cut $\Gamma_m$ is then singled out by the fact that across it the function $\Re \varphi$ is continuous but not differentiable, namely, $\Re \varphi$ has the same sign (positive) on both sides.